 Map of Canada Consolidated Subdivisions

 You can create a map of Canada Consolidated Subdivisions using Mapline!
 Census consolidated subdivisions (CCS) refer to geographic levels between the census subdivisions and the census divisions.
 They are created when the smaller, more densely-populated census subdivisions like towns or villages are grouped with the larger and more rural census subdivisions.
 The purpose of these territories is to disseminate the Census of Agriculture data.
 Using Mapline, create a map of Canada Consolidated Subdivisions.
 The territories are stable geographic units that can be useful for longitudinal analysis.

 Steps to Create a Map of Canada Consolidated Subdivisions

-- Create a Mapline and login.
+- Create a Mapline account and login.

-- Give your map a name and click “Create Map.”
+- Give your map a name and click “OK.”

-- Click the orange “Add Data Layers” button from the left sidebar.
+- Click the “Add” button from the left sidebar.

-- Select the “Add Territories” option.
+- Select the “Territories” option.

-- Click “Continue.”
+- Click “OK.”